ACT Government Notifiable Invoices Register

 Will I be advised that my invoices are going to be published?

-An alert about the new requirement to publish relevant information about notifiable invoices has appeared on the procurement website for some time and will remain, along with these FAQs on the website for as long as required.
-For the convenience of suppliers, the procurement website will be used to broadcast any future advice about the Notifiable Invoices Register.
+For the convenience of suppliers, the procurement website and Tenders ACT will be used to broadcast any future advice about the Notifiable Invoices Register.

 Why has the Government decided to publish notifiable invoices?